Low Carb Lasagna Stuffed Chicken

 If you want to skip right to the recipe, scroll down to the first photo or scroll all the way to the bottom to the printable recipe card.
 If you’ve a mind to visit a spell, I have something to share that I think is vitally important for anyone who is a parent or knows a parent to read.

 My niece is a cheerleader, an ice skater, and a gymnast.
 She is an incredible athlete.
 She competes and her team has developed a habit of winning.
 This is not the luck of the draw though, they work hard – for hours – every day.
 A few days ago my sister shared something she’d written with me.
 She texted it and said “can you clean this up?”.
 I became the family proof reader and smoother outer shortly after I learned to read and write.
-I read over it, helped reiterate a point here or there, and sent it back to her, my heart still in my throat over what she’d written.
+Reading over it, I helped reiterate a point here or there, and sent it back to her, my heart still in my throat over what she’d written.

 ~Be in the moment~